Supporting the Learning Effort with "Dialogue-Oriented" Advice

 In addition to the advisors and thesis advisors assigned to all students on an individual basis, there are also "major advisors" who assist students with any questions they might have about learning and studying their respective majors.

 Academic advising focuses on helping students shape their own academic experiences--thinking about what kinds of courses to take, which majors to choose, and how to take a good academic approach as graduation approaches.
-To guide students along as they take advantage of the academic freedom that ICU offers, the Academic Planning Center not only advises students on selecting courses and majors but also provides support to help students become " intentional learners" who are personally invested in making the most of their learning opportunities.
+To guide students along as they take advantage of the academic freedom that ICU offers, the Academic Planning Support not only advises students on selecting courses and majors but also provides support to help students become " intentional learners" who are personally invested in making the most of their learning opportunities.

 - Promoting a deeper understanding of learning mechanisms and processes